JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 - Bit Flipping
 - IV Reuse

-While for most cases GCM is recommended to use instead it seems less desirable for our use.
-Basically we just have to use CBC carefully.
+While for most cases GCM is recommended to use, the CBC Mode just tastes better.

 One part of the solution is our new salt-envelope introduced on `v0.3.0`.
 It is a padded verifiable envelope of our plaintext consisting of random bytes.
 If any bit is flipped we should see that this envelope has become invalid.

 Also generally we donot provide any oracle.
 Most of these potential attacks rely on an oracle.
 Because an attacker could try to flip muliple bits in an attempt to cover up the manipulation.
 If we provide an oracle which could quickly tell the attacker that the message was still valid or not then there is some surface of an attack.

-For our purpose what we encrypt are well-kept secrets with unique keys.
+For our purpose what we encrypt are well-kept secrets with unique keys and unique IVs.
 Only to be accessed sporadically by the consumer.
-A Service guarantees uncorrupted storage of these secrets - usually signing the stored data which makes it tamper-proof at that level anyways.
+A Service guarantees uncorrupted storage of these secrets - preferrably signing the stored data which makes it tamper-proof at that level anyways.
 If the consumer receives a corrupted secret this means the service has been corrupted and the recovery scenario would not look like requesting the secret over and over again until decryption is achieved.

 ## Salt Envelope
 We random length prefix of random bytes to obsucate where potentially known plaintext could be.